opengear/oglhclient/README.md

 ```

 ### POST: `create()`
-As the name suggests, it is used to create objects, for instance:
+It is used to create objects or trigger actions (like a firmware upgrade), for instance:

 ```
 POST /tags/node_tags HTTP/1.0